An extension of Thomassen's result on choosability: Strictly -degnerate transversal

-Assume that $G$ is a plane triangulation and $K$ is a separating $3$-cycle of $G$.
-Note that $\Int(K)$ and $\Ext(K)$ are all plane triangulations and maximal $K_{5}$-minor-free graphs.
-Let $G_{1} = \Int(K)$ and $G_{2} = \Ext(K)$.
-By the minimality and \autoref{F-EXTEND}, $R_{0}$ can be extended to a strictly $f$-degenerate transversal of $H$, a contradiction.
+Assume that $G$ is a plane triangulation and $K$ is a separating triangle of $G$.
+Note that $\Ext(K)$ and $\Int(K)$ are both plane triangulations and maximal $K_{5}$-minor-free graphs.
+By minimality and \autoref{F-EXTEND}, $R_{0}$ can be extended to a strictly $f$-degenerate transversal of $H$.

 Assume that $G$ is a plane triangulation and $K = [x_{1}x_{2}x_{3}]$ bounds a $3$-face.
 We can redraw the plane triangulation such that $K$ bounds the outer face.
 Let $(x_{3}, c_{3})$ be in $R_{0}$, define a function $f'$ on $H - L_{x_{3}}$ by